Share This Article:

 For US seniors, hospitalization for pneumonia has a greater risk of death compared to any of the other top 10 reasons for hospitalization.

 Pneumonia is an infection that affects one or both lungs and can range from mild to severe.
 For some, pneumonia can be fatal.
-It is typically caused when bacteria, fungi, or viruses enter the lungs and cause inflammation.

 Why Pneumonia is More Common in Seniors